 Keeping your online health and social care records safe and secure http://www.nhs.uk/NHSEngland/thenhs/records/healthrecords/Documents/PatientGuidanceBooklet.pdf

 We have been providing a text reminder to patients for appointments for some time.
-We are now extending this service to provide patients with feedback about their test results.
+We are now extending this service to provide patients with feedback about their test results and to communicate with our patients.
 If you change your number please ensure that you notify us.

 All patients are allocated a named GP.
 If you wish to know which GP is designated as your named GP please contact the Reception Team.